ravern/workshops/README.md

 # Workshops

-Collection of slides and materials for the workshops I conduct.
+Collection of slides and materials for my workshops.